lingdb/Sound-Comparisons/README.md

    part at the beginning, and rename the ``.htpasswd.example`` to ``.htpasswd``.

 6. The folder ``export/download`` is used to generate archive files for users to download.
-   To make this possible the website your webserver must be enabled to write to this directory.
+   To make this possible your webserver must be allowed to write to this directory.